mmcmd/Get-RandomPassword/README.md

-Long | Switch | Generates a password containing long words (9+ characters long) NoCapitalization | Switch | Specifies that all words will be in lowercase DoNotCopyToClipboard | Switch | Will not copy a random password to your clipboard
+Long | Switch | Generates a password containing long words (9+ characters long) NoCapitalization | Switch | Specifies that all words will be in lowercase DoNotCopyToClipboard | Switch | Will not copy a random password to your clipboard French | Switch | Generates passwords using common french words.
+Please note that these words have not been filtered and may be inappropriate

 **Please note that only one word length can be specified**